 Practically, we break this down into the external exposome and the internal exposome.
 The external exposome includes environmental exposures that we’re most used to hearing about- things like air pollution, and exposures through the food we eat and the vitamins and prescription drugs we take.
 We also have life-style exposures such as exercise or cigarette smoking, stress factors, and exposures to infections.
 These chemicals or viruses can enter our bodies and circulate in our blood and tissues.
 These circulating chemicals can interact with our biology in combination with other factors like BMI, current or past disease status, and sex to change our molecular readouts– this is the internal exposome.

-The Laboratory of Metabolomics and Exposomics Phenotyping measures these internal exposures using state-of-the-art untargeted assays.
+The Laboratory of Precision Metabolomics and Exosomics measures these internal exposures using state-of-the-art untargeted assays.

-The Laboratory of Metabolomics and Exposomics Phenotyping has three main areas of research.
+The Laboratory of Precision Metabolomics and Exposomics has three main areas of research.

 newborn dried blood spots and cancer